 Starch-Based Compositions

-Derived from agricultural products including potato, tapioca, or corn starch, these bags represent one of the most renewable options available.
-Starch-based packaging typically incorporates natural polymers that break down efficiently in both industrial and home composting systems.
-Their composition makes them particularly suitable for food service applications and organic waste collection.
+Derived from agricultural products such as potato, tapioca, or corn starch, these bags offer one of the most sustainable options available.
+Starch-based packaging typically uses natural polymers that efficiently decompose in both industrial and domestic composting systems.
+Their composition makes them particularly suitable for food service applications and the collection of organic waste.

 Oxo-degradable Controversies

-Oxo-degradable bags incorporate additives that accelerate fragmentation through oxidation processes.
-However, these products remain controversial within the environmental community as they may break down into microplastics rather than fully biodegrading.
+Oxo-degradable bags include additives that speed up fragmentation through oxidation processes.
+However, these products are controversial within the environmental community as they might break down into microplastics instead of fully biodegrading.
 Many countries and environmental organizations discourage their use due to potential ecological impacts.

 Technical Advantages for Industrial Applications